Welcome to Exeter Temple Corps

 Please call 01392 216553

 Students who are coming to study at the University, Education or Medical Schools are very welcome to join with us.
-We have a small number of students who occasionally worship with us and some who enjoy meeting up at band and songster rehearsals.
+We have a small number of students who occasionally worship with us and some who enjoy meeting up at band and other rehearsals.
 We understand that your priorities are your studies but you are always very welcome.

 Anyone undertaking Marine training at the Lympstone Barracks is also very welcome to join us in worship.